 - Scroll to the bottom of the page and click Save changes.

-The Content window toolbar should now provide the Echo360 button for embedding videos.
-Instructors and Students can embed any videos they own (appear in their library).
-Administrators can embed any video they have access to in the system.
-Remember that the Public Links for instructors in Echo360 toggle must be enabled for the institution in order for Instructors to embed links to their videos.
+The Content window toolbar should now provide the Echo360 button for embedding media.
+Users can embed any media they own.
+Administrators can embed any media they have access to in the system.